-In addition to time and money, data is another area to consider when looking at cloud ERP systems.
-Some organizations looking for an ERP system may have a great need to control the data or system.
+In addition to time and money, data is another area to consider when looking at a cloud ERP system.
+Some organizations looking for an ERP system may need to control their data or system.
 If that's the goal, then on-premises ERP software may be the right route to take.

 What else to consider when evaluating cloud ERP systems

-Enterprises with SaaS ERP systems may be required to frequently implement updated versions, which could potentially result in more training costs or other operational disruptions such as kinks in the newer code.
+There are several other factors that organizations may need to consider when deciding whether cloud ERP systems are the best option.
+Enterprises with SaaS ERP systems may be required to frequently implement updated versions, which could potentially result in more training costs or other operational disruptions, such as kinks in new code.

 Performance is another consideration.
 Businesses with operations that require immediate transactional results may be reluctant to employ cloud systems because of slightly longer latencies.

 If the drawbacks of a cloud ERP system are cause for concern or the company's needs don't completely match up with the functions of cloud ERP, there is always the two-tier ERP approach.
 A two-tier ERP deployment generally involves keeping an ERP system at a corporate level -- tier 1 -- while allowing each business unit to select a second ERP system -- tier 2.
 However, this approach may pose integration challenges.